 The first of my mobile bases was a commercial one for my table saw.
 It worked well enough to encourage me to go further.
 The second and third were pairs of rollers of the kind used for kitchen appliances, which I put under the bandsaw and the router table.
 They were much less successful as they don’t steer easily and tend to get out of place.
 Also, their very small wheels tend to get stuck when there are shavings on the floor.
 I plan to replace them.

-I found that swivel casters on all corners are the easiest to use for mobile bases as they let the item turn on the spot.
+I found that swivel casters on all corners are the easiest to use for fully mobile bases as they let the item turn on the spot.
 The casters need enough clearance to swivel without hitting anything.
+They do tend to resist changes of direction a bit when the wheels are facing the wrong way.
+This can make a simple pull out and push back movement harder.
+If that is all that is needed, fixed casters might be best.
+They are self-steering for that situation, but of course are harder to manage when out in the workshop.
 Larger wheels roll more easily if the floor is uneven or has shavings on it.
 I find they don’t need brakes, unless perhaps if the floor is super-smooth and clean, or sloping.
 Wedges slipped underneath the item stop it moving.
 If a mobile workbench or machine will need to resist sideways forces, you will have to stabilise it.
 You would need to wedge it carefully to lift the wheels clear of the floor.
 Brakes on the wheels would have to act on the swivel as well as the wheel itself.
 So I suspect they would be less effective than the wedges.
+Update: I am finding now that braked casters would be easier for some machines.
+My planer-thicknesser in particular tends to move and the wedges are a little awkward.

 There are plans available for trolleys that lift the item for moving and let it down again when in place.
 These would be best for stability and convenience, but are more complicated to build.